tsegall/fta/README.md

 ### Finite plugins ###

+The mandatory 'content' element is required.

-The mandatory 'contentType' tag determines how the content is provided (possible values are 'inline', 'resource', or 'file').
+The 'type' tag determines how the content is provided (possible values are 'inline', 'resource', or 'file').

-The mandatory 'content' tag is either a file reference if the contentType is 'resource' or 'file' or the actual content if the contentType is 'inline'.
-Note: the content is assumed to be UTF-8.
+If the type is 'inline' then the tag 'members' is the array of possible values.
+If the type is 'resource' or 'file' then the tag 'reference' is the file/resource that contains the list of values.
+Note: the list of possible values is required to be upper case and encoded in UTF-8.

 ## Invalid Set ##